Greener Gadgets 2010 showcases green design, innovation and technology

 Jeff Omelchuck, founder of the Green Electronics Council and EPEAT, spoke of the power that consumers have to change the electronics design process by speaking to manufacturers with one voice: “ What can we do to increase the greenness of electronics products?
 Buy them…Manufacturers are good at listening to the market.”

+The conference’s key themes centered on sustainable product design, green technology in the home and environmental issues affecting the industry.
+In a discussion on “Green Living Begins at Home,” panelists agreed that challenges and opportunities to create a sustainable lifestyle within the home require responsible energy consumption by the consumer as well as access to the right information.
 Jay MacLellan, president and CEO of Home Automation Inc., explained the benefits of home automation systems as using, “something that knows what you are doing and provides information to help you react to it.”
 Other issues for designers in this discussion included the challenge to make alternative energies such as wind power economically viable options for sustainable living in the long-term.

+Amid the discussion topics were a multitude of green-inspired gadgets that did not disappoint.
+Tom Hadfield, COO of LaboGroup, demonstrated the award-winning Andrea air filter purifier, a device highlighting the important role of plants in the environment as its functionality depends on plants to rid household and office air of toxic substances.
 Leo Bonnani spoke about Sourcemap, a collective online tool to help consumers understand where the elements within their devices come from and what they are made of, allowing users to build life-cycle maps of different products.

 Product demonstrations in sustainable designs included the “modlet” by ThinkEco Inc., a smart outlet that transforms a typical home outlet and helps users manage their energy consumption and eliminate wasted power; the PICOwatt, by Tenrehte Technologies, a smart plug that gives users remote access to home appliances and electronics from any browser anywhere in the world; and the unveiling of Ecovative Design’s 100 percent compostable and biodegradable packaging solution, called “EcoCradle.”